 Puno’s project was selected from over 600 applications in Creative Time’s first-ever open call.
 The open call invited applications from New York City-based, full time practicing artists at a pivotal juncture in their careers that have not yet received major support from a leading cultural institution.
 Creative Time’s open call received applicants from all five boroughs of New York, with the top three exhibition formats being interactive installations, performance art, and sculpture works.

 Creative Time’s legacy includes years of championing both emerging and established artists, and those looking to radically shift their process within or beyond a particular medium.
-The open call is a nod to that history, and is designed to shine light on the abundance and importance of artists’ ideas at all stages of their career on the great issues of our time.
+The open call was conceived as a nod to that history, and is designed to shine light on the abundance and importance of artists’ ideas at all stages of their career on the great issues of our time.